ahmedzafar89/bytebot/embed/README.md

 - `data-position` - Adjust the positioning of the embed chat widget and open chat button.
 Default `bottom-right`.
 Options are `bottom-right`, `bottom-left`, `top-right`, `top-left`.

 - `data-assistant-name` - Set the chat assistant name that appears above each chat message.
-Default `ByteBot Chat Assistant`
+Default `ByteBott Assistant`

 - `data-assistant-icon` - Set the icon of the chat assistant.